black-pearl-crew/black-pearl-server/README.md

 # black-pearl-server

 ## API Endpoints
-Almost all endpoints expect an `authorization` header with the server's secret key
+Almost all endpoints expect an `Authorization` header with the server's secret key

 Postman Collection: https://www.getpostman.com/collections/d3f481a7a1dd71907ae7